thunderbird89/esf/stories/story-knock-knock.md

 Commander Chen stepped forward.

 > "The battle cost us.
 We lost *Gallipoli* with all hands. *Vanguard* and *Sentinel* took critical damage.
 Thirteen Federation pilots didn't make it home.
-And thirteen of your pilots—three American, four Portuguese, six Japanese—gave their lives defending Earth."
+And thirteen of your pilots - three American, four Portuguese, six Japanese - gave their lives defending Earth."

 Her voice was steady, but Miguel could hear the weight behind it.

 > "Those losses matter.
 Every single one of them.
-And while we can't give them the recognition they deserve publicly—not yet—we can honor them here, among the people who fought beside them."
+And while we can't give them the recognition they deserve publicly - not yet - we can honor them here, among the people who fought beside them."

 HARBINGER's avatar pulsed, and the AI's voice filled the canteen.